MPourjam/MSD-Documents/docs/source/quickstart.rst

 Registeration of datasets to MSD
 ********************************
     In this tutorial we go through the steps you need to take to upload your dataset (i.e: 16S Sequences) to MSD.
-    The steps are in order and need to be followed in order.
+    You need to follow the steps in order.

 =======================
 Creating Account at MSD